etklam/translate-srt-tools/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

-This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.
+## Features

+- Upload `.srt` files for translation.
+- Translate subtitles into multiple languages using Ollama LLM.
+- Integrates with Whisper AI for generating `.srt` files from audio or video.

 ## Learn More

-To learn more about Next.js, take a look at the following resources:
+To learn more about the tools and technologies used in this project, take a look at the following resources:

 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.
+- [Ollama LLM](https://ollama.com) - learn about the language model used for translation.
+- [Whisper AI](https://openai.com/whisper) - learn about the AI model for audio transcription.

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!